Darrin Starck

 Automotive Technology

 Automotive technicians face a challenging future in the automotive field due to the increased complexity of electronically controlled components.
-Some 46,000 automotive service technicians and mechanics will be needed to fill roles through 2026, according to the Bureau of Labor Statistics.

 The qualified automotive technician has assured full-time work and a favorable income.